product icon

 Choosing your strategy

-You likely want to use one of the strategies provided by Inlang.
+You likely want to use one of the built-in strategies.
 Visit the strategy documentation to learn more.

 Advanced usage